Slammiversary (2025): Reception

-The show received generally mixed to positive reviews, however the TNA World Championship main event received overwhelmingly negative criticism.
+The show received generally mixed-to-positive reviews, however, the TNA World Championship main event received overwhelmingly negative criticism.
 Jason Powell of Pro Wrestling Dot Net criticized the finish to the main event, stating "what a lousy way to end a mostly enjoyable pay-per-view".
 Kristian Thompson of TJR Wrestling rated the show a 7.25/10, stating that "It was solid wrestling all night long from TNA, but if you're a TNA fan who watches week-in and week-out, who believed the hype that this was going to be their best show ever, you are probably feeling a little underwhelmed after Slammiversary.
 NXT having both major TNA World Championships blows and I hate it.
 The biggest TNA show in North America of all time, with two face challengers (Hendry and Santana), one being from New York and having an NXT outsider (Williams) hold the title and the keep the title on the NXT wrestler?
 I rarely get angry about wrestling results but this is rolling over, even for TNA's standards."
 Graham Matthews of WrestleRant stated "The finish to the main event was flat and terribly executed.
 Williams retaining was bad enough, but the way they went about it made for an extremely underwhelming ending.
 Typical TNA for dropping the ball.
 A casual viewer of TNA may have enjoyed this event more than I did, and while I did think it was ultimately a good pay-per-view, they've had far better installments of Slammiversary, even in the last few years."
 Squish of AllYourWrestling.com gave the overall show a 7/10, again criticizing the main event saying "The ending most certainly shocked me.
 This was TNA's biggest ever show in the USA, this was TNA's chance to use this massive show to begin a new era and instead we got this?.
 This match sums up the whole PPV, not bad but disappointing" Andrew Sinclair of Voices of Wrestling stated that "On TNA's biggest-ever North American show, the well-built title win for the hometown hero was stolen by the heel from another promotion.
 Aside from the X-Division title match and the chaos of the Tag Title match, nothing on this show was good.
 In the two big WWE vs. TNA title matches, TNA got completely and utterly punked out and emasculated.
-Slammiversary was the “the most TNA thing” I've seen, and that's not a compliment."
+Slammiversary was “the most TNA thing” I've seen, and that's not a compliment."